On some trivial source Specht modules

 \section{Abstract}

 The paper presented here focuses on the classification of trivial source Specht modules.
 We completely classify the trivial source Specht modules labelled by hook partitions.
-We also classify the trivial source Specht modules labelled by two-part partitions in odd characteristic case.
-Moreover, in even characteristic case, we prove a result for the classification of the trivial source Specht modules labelled by partitions with $2$-weight $2$, which justifies a conjecture given in \cite{Tara}.
+We also classify the trivial source Specht modules labelled by two-part partitions in the odd characteristic case.
+Moreover, in the even characteristic case, we prove a result for the classification of the trivial source Specht modules labelled by partitions with $2$-weight $2$, which justifies a conjecture of \cite{Tara}.